Johndoe15you/EAGLCOIN/README.md

 EAGLCOIN (**$EAGL**) is a GPU-friendly, ASIC-resistant Proof-of-Work cryptocurrency built for fairness and efficiency.
 It is a fork of [Ergo](https://github.com/ergoplatform/ergo), adapted to favor low-power GPUs and provide a transparent, decentralized network.
+DISCLAIMER: This is still in beta and serves as a test project for middle school.
+I am only one person, so don't expect anything professional here.
 ---

 ## ⚙️ Overview